 Longing to share a walk through a leaf-strewn park?
 Feel like nestling on the couch in front of a romantic fire?
 Have a need to escape the nip in the air by dining by candlelight?
 You’re not alone, or maybe you are, and can’t bear the thought of another holiday season being single.
 Without a doubt, we humans are fallible in many ways, but intentionally approaching someone who is already taken, even if the attention seems mutual, is not in anyone’s best interest.
 Least of all your own.
 The negative impacts will only serve to add stress and deeper feelings of loneliness once the fantasy coupling ends, because more than likely, it will.

-Fantasy has a very short shelf life.
-Have a pile of leaves nearby as you prepare for a swift and hard “fall.”
+This type of fantasy has a very short shelf life.
+If you do indulge, make sure to have a pile of leaves nearby as you prepare for a very bitter “fall.”